canyon289/canyon289.github.io/dev/content/articles/Programming/PyScript.md

 Authors: Ravin Kumar
 Status: Draft

-PyScript is this awesome new tool that combines the browser with python, was released by the wonderful team at Anaconda, and represents a paradigm change in brower capabiilty.
+PyScript is this awesome new tool that combines the browser with python, was released by the wonderful team at Anaconda, and represents a paradigm change in browser capability.
 I recently spent a number of hours testing it out and even got  PyMC to run (with some effort).
 Longer thoughts below, but let's start wth the summary.

 **If you're totally new to Python**:  PyScript is very cool but not ready day to day use yet.
 Use something like Anaconda if you can install stuff locally, or repl.it, Binder, or Colab if you can't.

 **If you're an educator**: This is going helpful in two ways.
 First it'll smooth environment setup issues.
-Ideally eliminate it, students can just open an html file and get going.
+Ideally eliminate it, students can just open a html file and get going.
 The second is in access low to no internet environments, since all the code is client side it can load from a local file!

 **If you're a data Professional**:  This is going to change the game.
 Currently, Plotly/Plotly Dash are the most current analogous solutions,